13igg/BlockchainPractice/README.md

 Created a trivial private Python blockchain complete with the ability to mine new blocks, consensus transaction control, and api endpoint mappings via Flask.

+# PrivateEthereumBlockchain

+Private ethereum blockchain created using the geth commandline.
+View the readme within that project for more information.

 # Solidity
 ### Udemy Course Work
 https://www.udemy.com/user/matthewciaglia/